 A STYLISH original vintage poster from 1936 by the artist John Armstrong (1893-1973) illustrating the birth of the British mail coach service in the 18th century.

-Known as a surrealist painter, Armstrong also created posters for Shell and served as an official artist in the Second World War.
-His subject here, for the General Post Office, is the demonstration delivery of post from Bristol to London in 1784, when the entrepreneur John Palmer proved to the government that a well-run coach service was the most efficient means of national postal distribution.
+Background Known as a surrealist painter, Armstrong also created posters for Shell and served as an official artist in the Second World War.
+His subject here, for the General Post Office, is the demonstration delivery of post from Bristol to London in 1784, when the entrepreneur John Palmer proved to the government that a well-run coach service – rather than a man on horseback – was the most efficient means of national postal distribution.